kleidinc/master-neovim-tmux/src/intro/README.md

 Very important.
 Do not rely on AI to do the work for you.
 If AI can do it, you're not even a programmer.

+> If you are excited about AI, learn how to build AI models, and how to implement AI into your
+> own products to improve them.

 ## Train your Programmer's Brain